DominikSimunek/sn-eslint-configuration/README.md

 ### "no-array-constructor": "error"
 Disallows "new Array()" because it behaves inconsistently.

+### "no-console": "warn"
+It was removed as part of the Zurich release, probably.
+But I keep it, as it is considered best practice to avoid console methods for production code.

 ### "no-eval": "error"
 Disallows "eval()", which is dangerous and can lead to injection or performance issues.